 - Vented dryers are often the cheapest option over their lifecycle - with low purchase price and moderate running costs - unless you want to dry more than one load a day on average.
 Avoid models that cannot be ducted to the outside – the moisture released from your clothes would all go into your house, making it damp.

-- Condensing and heat pump models - are best if you don't have the option of venting warm damp air outside.
-That’s because they don’t release moisture into the air.
+- Condensing and heat pump models - are best if you don't have the option of ducting a clothes dryer to outside.
+That’s because they only release a small amount of moisture into the room air.

 - Washer-dryers - are best for compact spaces without room for two appliances.